Flukas88/AnsibleStuff/README.md

 # AnsibleStuff

-Ansible Roles for my cloud.
+Ansible Roles for my cloud, CentOS based.

-At the moment a base role is defined.
+At the moment a base role is defined:
-What it does is

       install the epel repo
       install the bind-utils